| Title: | 'Python' Style String Functions |

 A character vector containing the string with placeholders in curly braces |

-Under the hood, this function uses the glue::glue_data()
+Under the hood, this function uses the glue::glue_data() function to perform the interpolation.
+However,

 this function doesn't let you change the evaluation context or perform any string trimming.
 If any interpolated